 As far as the beer festivals in Munich go, there are many similarities between Oktoberfest and the Munich spring festival.
 For one, both festivals are kicked off with a parade through the streets to the fairgrounds.
 Dozens of horses are also on hand to pull each brewery’s cart, ceremonially, to the Wiesn.

 The festival is then officially opened with the tapping of a beer keg and the pronouncement of “O’zapft is!” (“It’s tapped!”).
-Oktoberfest covers the Wiesn in beer “tents” serving each of the city’s breweries as well as carnival rides, plus food and souvenir stands.
+Oktoberfest covers the Wiesn in beer “tents” serving each of the city’s breweries, carnival rides, and food and souvenir stands.

 There are also moments full of Bavarian tradition at this and the other Munich beer festivals.
 There are additional parades of local organizations in their traditional clothing as well as dance performances.